SaaS3-Foundation/saas3-dao/Tutorial.md

 ```
 Replace `origin` with the jury member's address and `lawsuit_id` with the ID of the lawsuit to be processed.
 This step involves punishing the guilty party and distributing rewards to the jury members.

-> **_NOTE:_**  For now, only the root user can process a lawsuit.
-In the future, this functionality will be available to all jury members.
+> **_NOTE:_**  For now, every signed user can process a lawsuit.
+In the future, this functionality will be only available to jury members.

 Example Input:
 ```